-The Canadian accent might be hard for people to comprehend.
-Hence, it is always good to be fluent in English rather than merely fulfilling the minimum requirement.
-It will help you communicate with people, find a job, and access services.
+It is always good to be fluent in English rather than merely fulfilling the minimum requirement.
+It will help you communicate with people, find a skilled occupation and access services.

 It would be best to find a place to stay for the first few weeks before you find a permanent residence.

 Why should you move to Saskatchewan?